stcorp/harp/doc/operations.rst

         mask file overlaps at least the specified percentage of the measurement area.

+    ``bin(variable)``
+        For all variables in a product perform an averaging in the time dimension such that all samples in the same bin get averaged.
+        A bin is defined by all samples of the given variable that have the same value.
+        Example:

+            | ``bin(index)``
+            | ``bin(validity)``

+    ``bin(collocation-result-file, a|b)``
+        For all variables in a product perform an averaging in the time dimension such that all samples in the same bin get averaged.
+        A bin is defined by all samples having the same collocated pair from the dataset that is indicated by the second parameter.
+        Example:

+            | ``bin("collocation-result.csv", b)``
+            | (the product is part of dataset A and the collocated pair that defines the bin is part of dataset B)

     ``collocate_left(collocation-result-file)``
         Apply the specified collocation result file as an index filter assuming the product is part of dataset A.